alexandergx/react-native-background-upload-client/README.md

 # react-native-graphql-background-upload
-Handle multipart file uploads to your Graphql server from your React Native app.
+Handle multipart file uploads to your Graphql server from your React Native app with Apollo.

 Currently only supports iOS.